 - Jesus in New Orleans – Over the Rhine

-I am unfolding the idea of Surrender throughout the month of October.
+I unfolded the idea Surrender throughout October, 2015.

 To read more about our shared spiritual journey and questions, you can read here: Soul

 © Aimee Fritz and Family Compassion Focus, 2015.